Irving Potash

 Irving Potash (December 15, 1902 – August, 16, 1976) was a Ukrainian-born American Communist and leader in the International Fur and Leather Workers Union.
 He was one of twelve defendants in the 1949 Foley Square trial held at the height of the Second Red Scare.

+Background

+Potash was born in Starokostiantyniv, Russia in 1902.
+He immigrated to the United States with his family when he was 10.